aineomugisha/aineomugisha.github.io/_posts/2020-08-19-More-refresher-on-html.md

 title: "More about HTML"
 date: 2020-08-19
 ---
-<h3><b>"By believing you can do something, you are already halfway there." <h5>Theodore Roosevelt 1910 &copy;<h5></b></h3>
+<h3>"By believing you can do something, you are already halfway there."
+Theodore Roosevelt 1910 &copy;</h3>
 <p>Today I continued to attend the lecture about HTML.
-This time the lecture covered how to create links and set targets for those links using the tag &lt:a&gt;.
+This time the lecture covered how to create links and set targets for those links using the tag <b>&lta&gt;</b>.
 A target determines where the link will open.
 Same page or new tab or Page.</>

 <p>What stood out for me was that the attributes of this tag can be set so they link to a specific section of the same page by using fragment identifiers like id.
 This is especially helpful for writing single page applications and it also makes it possible to send someone a link to a specific part of a web page.
 Which usually saves the users time.</p>